sclorg/thermostat-container/16-agent/README.md

 =============================

-This repository contains Dockerfiles for a Thermostat Agent base image which can be used for Java application images or builder images to be based on.
+This repository contains Dockerfiles for a Thermostat Agent base image which can be used for Java application images or builder images to be based on it.
 By basing your image on the `rhscl/thermostat-16-agent-rhel7` image, a Thermostat agent can get enabled on demand in order to monitor your Java app.